 Ready to go on a road trip in Tahiti & circle the island?
 Click over to the next page!

 With three days left in Tahiti, it was time to get out of town.
 I rented an outrageously expensive ‘economy car’ and hit the road to circle the island.
-I started out with the west and south coasts that are packed with more attractions.
+I started out with the west and south coasts which are packed with more attractions.
 My first stop was at Plage Vaiava, a favorite with locals and surprisingly without black sand.
 The water was super clear and there were even a few topless bathers, something that was definitely a ‘no no’ in the islands I previously visited.

 After a quick swim at the beach, I visited a couple of very sacred spots called marae.
 I’ve seen those before in the Cook Islands but they were never as big as the ones in Tahiti.
 A marae was the spiritual center of the Polynesians.
 It is where religious, ceremonial and social activities were carried out.
 They are still highly spiritual places and in most cases, it is forbidden to walk on the marae’s remains.

 A few miles down the road and finally, a black sand beach!
 I’ve been waiting to see one ever since driving on the black sand plains of the Mount Yasur Volcano in Vanuatu.
 Papara Beach is one of the widest in Tahiti, and the clear blue water splashing against the dark volcanic sand provides a unique contrast that I’ve never seen before.

 From Papara Beach, the coastal road sweeps between sleepy villages, coconut plantations and churches that haven’t changed much since the days of the London missionaries.

 The next stop was at the Vaipahi Gardens, home to beautifully maintained tropical gardens and a fresh waterfall.
 There are a few hiking trails up the mountains for panoramic views of the coast.